6 Big Reasons Why South Cinema Left Bollywood Behind And Became A Pan-World Favourite

 2. Creative freedom and the courage to take risks

 South filmmakers are not afraid to take risks with creative freedom.
-They embrace new ideas and stories, whether the film’s small or big budget.
+They embrace new ideas and stories, whether the movie’s small or big budget.

 Creativity has been limited in Bollywood due to commercial pressure and safe bets.

-For example, South films feature local and new stories, while Bollywood often shows the same old stories or remakes of the South.
+For example, South movies feature local and new stories, while Bollywood often shows the same old stories or remakes of South movies.

 3. The magic of culture and locality

-South Indian films are deeply connected to their cultural roots.
+South Indian movies are deeply connected to their cultural roots.

 In contrast, Bollywood lacks locality in its pursuit of global appeal, which is why audiences are unable to connect with these stories.